• Home

 July 6, 2015

-We’ve been living outdoors since the temps climbed to a tolerable place, and it’s been amazing, even better than last year now that our youngest, Hattie, has mobility and the freedom to explore, wandering curiously and freely.
+We’ve been enjoying our outdoor oasis since the temps climbed to a tolerable place.
+It has been amazing, even better than last year now that our youngest child has mobility and the freedom to explore, wandering curiously and freely.
 The short, visual summary of our springtime: clearing brush with codeman, sparklers, transplanting, painting watermelons, searching for chipmunks, bike upgrading, b-holes, not letting a little rain stop us from getting our chores done, and more.

 1. Galvanized pipes and fittings are surprisingly expensive.